kovvalsky/LangPro/README.md

 This first creates `xml/tableau-211-yes-no_align.xml` and then `xml/tableau-211-yes-no_align.html` from the latter via `xsltproc`.
 The file names stand for "a tableau for problem-211 to verify entailment (i.e. yes) with no alignment techniques used".
 To reset the parameter list for the next run use `parList([])`.
-If you want to force the alignment of LLFs, run:
+If you want to force the alignment of LLFs, run (because SICK-253 shows the effect of alignment well):
 ```
-parList([]), gentail(align, 211).       % gentail(211) is the same as gentail(no_align, 211)
+parList([]), gentail(align, 253).       % gentail(253) is the same as gentail(no_align, 253)
 ```
+In the example, the phrase `is on top of the mountain` shared by the premise and the hypothesis is treated as an atomic term by the alignment technique.
 If you want to get both tableaux for entailment (yes) and contradiction (no) checks, run
 ```
 gentail_no_answer(211).    % or gentail_no_answer(align, 211) to force alignment of LLFs
 ```
 Be aware not all IDs have corresponding problems in SICK-trial as it is just a portion of SICK.
 You can try: 4, 24, 105, 116, 119, 185, 197, ...
 In order to run the prover on several problems without GUI, by listing them or giving an interval, try:
 ```
 entail_some([4, 24, 105, 116, 119, 185, 197]).
 ```